Saint Pius V

 Pius’s ceaseless papal quest for a renewal of the Church was grounded in his personal life as a Dominican friar.
 He spent long hours with his God in prayer, fasted rigorously, deprived himself of many customary papal luxuries, and faithfully observed the spirit of the Dominican Rule that he had professed.

-In their personal lives and in their actions as popes, Pius V and Blessed Paul VI both led the family of God in the process of interiorizing and implementing the new birth called for by the Spirit in major Councils.
+In their personal lives and in their actions as popes, Saint Pius V and Blessed Paul VI both led the family of God in the process of interiorizing and implementing the new birth called for by the Spirit in major Councils.
 With zeal and patience, Pius and Paul pursued the changes urged by the Council Fathers.
 Like Pius and Paul, we too are called to constant change of heart and life.